SGIO (Western Australia): History

+SGIO held a monopoly in its early days in workers compensation insurance which made this company a strong competitor.
+SGIO now provides both personal and commercial insurances and is one of Western Australia's largest general insurance companies.
+Subsequently, other forms of insurance were offered through SGIO.

 In 2011, SGIO conducted the Reversing Visibility Index by testing 243 cars on their reversing cameras.
 With this test, they found that 14 percent scored a full five-star rating (the five-star rating indicated better reversing visibility than all other vehicles) with was higher than their previous testing in 2010.
 This testing was a result of previous research from SGIO that showed 65 percent of Western Australian drivers had a near miss while reversing.
 SGIO showed their support after this testing for reverse cameras as it showed an improvement in safety ratings.
 The company then called for manufacturers to continue the trend of including reverse cameras in new cars.

 In June 2022, the Insurance Australia Group announced that SGIO will no longer offer personal insurance, and will begin transferring new and existing SGIO personal insurance customers to the NRMA Insurance brand starting in December 2022.
 Despite this, IAG will continue to offer business insurance under the SGIO brand.